 So the hidden elephant in the room, the common factor that binds their values together, might be hatred of liberty.
 They tend to love things that by coincidence happen to destroy capitalism and the American way of life.

 You should not expect most progressives to hold this view consciously, but the unconscious is a far more powerful influence in peoples’ value systems than most acknowledge.
-Therefore, next time you confront a progressive with the contradiction between their view on immigration and climate change, point out to them that if they truly cared about the poor in the Third World, they would promote capitalism abroad so that so many wouldn’t have to come to America.We value your comments!
-Please weigh in on our comment section below.
+Therefore, next time you confront a progressive with the contradiction between their view on immigration and climate change, point out to them that if they truly cared about the poor in the Third World, they would promote capitalism abroad so that so many wouldn’t have to come to America.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com